ahmad5521/ML.NET-Practics/README.md

 # ML.NET-Practics
-The Idea Came when I see the Library and feel cerucity to try it!!

 ![Image of start](https://i.ytimg.com/vi/x-XPfTA8Glk/maxresdefault.jpg)

-In my Senarie [which already done using R](https://ahmasirier.medium.com/executive-summary-problem-statement-premium-paid-by-the-customer-is-the-major-revenue-source-for-a21f3be88f0) i want to applay Binary classification to predict the apility of premium default fro new potintial customer
+In my Senarie [which already done using R](https://ahmasirier.medium.com/executive-summary-problem-statement-premium-paid-by-the-customer-is-the-major-revenue-source-for-a21f3be88f0) i want to applay Binary classification to predict the apility of defaulting premium for new potintial customer
 ## loading data From Text File